yudhisteer/Phase-2_Automating-QC-with-Detectron2/README.md

 ### 2. Harris Corner Deteciton

-The idea behind the Harris method is to detect points based on the intensity variation in a local neighborhood: a small region around the feature should show a large intensity change when compared with windows shifted in any direction.
+Harris method is to detect points based on the intensity variation in a local neighborhood.
+It is a mathematical way to show which windows shows a large variations when moved in any direction.

+Commonly, Harris corner detector algorithm can be divided into five steps.

+1. Color to grayscale
+2. Spatial derivative calculation
+3. Structure tensor setup
+4. Harris response calculation
+5. Non-maximum suppression

 ```
 img = cv2.imread(r"shirt.jpg")